-Under the direction of Division Chief Sean Barrett, the Prevention Division provides several services to the citizens of the fire district.
-The division consists of one person, the Fire Marshal, who is responsible for planning and providing those services.
-Services include: fire and life safety inspections for commercial properties, plan reviews for development and construction, Wildland and urban interface requirements and education, water supply testing and record-keeping, fire investigations, public education, juvenile fire setter intervention, code consultation, data collection, home fire inspections, certified car seat technician, smoke and carbon monoxide alarm education and installation, as well as providing input to state wide programs and laws.
-We provide a wide range of public education that, without the great support from the volunteer firefighters, would not exist.
-The division provides free extinguisher classes, fire and life safety presentations to any and all groups, as well as to students from preschool to 12th grade.
-Tours of the fire station are also provided.
-The division works closely with the City of Florence, the school district, Lane County, Oregon State Fire Marshal’s Office, Oregon Department of Forestry, and the U.S. Forest Service.
-To provide the services properly and uniformly, the Fire Marshal is certified as a NFPA Inspector III, NFPA Fire Investigator, International Code Council (ICC) Fire Plans Examiner, ICC Inspector II, NFPA Public Educator, NFPA Juvenile Fire Setter Interventionist, and Certified Oregon Fire Marshal.
+Under the direction of Fire Prevention Officer Tony Miller, the Prevention Division provides several services to the citizens of the fire district.
+The Fire Prevention Officer is responsible for planning and providing several services.
+Services include: fire and life safety inspections for commercial properties, plan reviews for development and construction, Wildland and urban interface requirements and education, water supply testing and record-keeping, fire investigations, public education, juvenile fire setter intervention, code consultation, data collection, home fire inspections, smoke and carbon monoxide alarm education and installation, as well as providing input to state wide programs and laws.

 In addition, we provide educational programs in our schools and for senior citizens, fire extinguisher training for our local businesses upon request.
 Annually we work with the school district and the pre-schools to provide the most up-to-date, age appropriate education possible, proceeding through the entire year reinforcing what the students have learned.
 We enjoy being invited to make presentations to service organizations and groups on various safety issues.
 We also work very closely with the local media to provide information to the community, and thank them for their continued support.